backdrop-contrib/ajax_markup/README.txt

 // $Id$

 - Ajax markup:
-Provides an API to get filtered content by ajax.
+Provides an API for generating filtered markup using ajax.

 - INSTALL:
 Just enable it at module administration page.